joinpursuit/Pursuit-Core-Job-Readiness/README.md

 * Where did you struggle?
 Where did you do well?
 * How will you keep practicing?

-## Re-assessing Behavioral Interviews
+### Re-assessing Behavioral Interviews
 After Fellows receive qualitative feedback following the interview and debrief, they will need to scheduled at least 1 additional practice round with their PM or another volunteer, and practice independently for a minimum of 1 week.
 Volunteer and tech recruiter Melanie Lahti will be available to support Fellows through her virtual office hours EVERY Thursday.
 Fellows can sign up here to work with her.
 They should identify 2 BIQs they need help with and send them to Melanie in the calendly link prior to the meeting.

-## Timeliness and Professionalism of Fellows
+### Timeliness and Professionalism of Fellows
 Timeliness and professionalism (clothing choice, writing utensils/paper, resume) have been flagged as important by employer partners.
 The certifying interviews are an opportunity for Fellows to practice professionalism during an end to end experience.
-PMs will be checking in all Fellows for their interview).
+Program Managers will be checking in all Fellows for their interview).
 During the check in, PMs will note the following in the Check in document for all Fellows:

 * Timeliness
 * Appropriate dress (neat and tidy, no suit)